ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 # Setting our virual machine using VirtualBox

-After downloading and installing Windows Terminal & VirtualBox, let's extract the `Kali Linux` OVA Image file and import it to our `VirtualBox`, in this step you don't have to make any modification just leave everything as default settings.
+After downloading and installing Windows Terminal and VirtualBox, the next step is to extract the Kali Linux OVA Image file and import it into VirtualBox.
+It is not necessary to modify any settings at this stage; simply leave everything as the default settings.

 ![2021-12-14_16-49-33](https://user-images.githubusercontent.com/84577967/174202013-4f41c965-9263-4e49-92f5-1ceeb33dd627.png)

 ![2021-12-14_17-46-38](https://user-images.githubusercontent.com/84577967/174202021-91e05065-e104-4ba6-a7e1-434ac53d2cf3.png)

-After the image was imported without erros, we will change some machine settings by right clicking on the machine and then going to `Settings` and follow the screenshots steps below
+Once the image has been successfully imported, proceed to modify some machine settings by right-clicking on the machine, selecting 'Settings,' and following the steps shown in the accompanying screenshots below

 1) In the advanced tab let's choose Bidirectional for both of `Shared Clipboard` & `Drag'nDrop`

 ![2021-12-14_18-22-37](https://user-images.githubusercontent.com/84577967/174202035-d7f98079-abc6-4095-ba4d-bf54ae6df8c0.png)

-2) For the system base memory and processor the best recommendation is 2 CPU's and 2 GB of RAM.
+2) We recommend allocating 2 CPUs and 2 GB of RAM for the system's base memory and processor.

 ![2021-12-14_18-26-39](https://user-images.githubusercontent.com/84577967/174202045-238f8363-3fc8-45bc-bb99-f4b443592680.png)

 ![2021-12-14_18-26-52](https://user-images.githubusercontent.com/84577967/174202055-f62db662-793c-4f9f-82c3-7f54e9e2025b.png)

-3) In the network, choose `NAT` - this is required.
+3) For the network, select 'NAT,' as this is a required configuration.

 ![2021-12-14_18-28-52](https://user-images.githubusercontent.com/84577967/174202071-68be61ab-3bfa-4fa0-b4b7-76e6650c680d.png)

-4) Share a folder from your windows to the linux machine, In my case I shared my win desktop and mounted to `/root/Desktop/Windows/`.
-Don't forget to check `Make Permanent` option.
+4) Share a folder from your windows to the linux machine, In my case I shared my WIN desktop and mounted to `/root/Desktop/Windows/`.
+Be sure to select the `Make Permanent` option to ensure the folder remains accessible.

 ![2021-12-14_18-30-38](https://user-images.githubusercontent.com/84577967/174202080-a14d2dcd-840b-422a-a007-b4dfc3912ce1.png)